Skip Navigation

 Critchfield genuinely believes that people are the most important asset of any law firm, from the Managing Member to the newest, entry-level staff member.

-Nicole Hawks, Associate
+Nicole Hawks, Member, Ashland

 Delivering the high-quality legal services our clients demand requires attorneys and staff of equally high quality.
 For this reason, the Critchfield Law firm places the highest value on recruiting, mentoring, developing, and retaining its attorneys, and we recognize that all of these functions are part of the same overarching goal of constantly improving ourselves as professionals.
 At our firm, mentoring starts on the first day as a summer associate and ends with retirement.
 The mentoring program consists of formal, planned mentoring—which is emphasized early in an associate’s career—and informal or organic mentoring that grows from the natural relationships developed by our attorneys over the course of their careers.
 All newer associates will have an assigned mentor whose efforts are overseen by the firm’s mentoring committee.